the-turing-way/the-turing-way/book/website/afterword/glossary.md

 ### Phony

 A phony target is one that doesn’t correspond to a file on the filesystem.
 A target is marked as phony by making it a prerequisite of the .PHONY target.

+### Power users

+These are people who are already familiar enough with a platform to know the gotchas and tricks that make their experience more efficient.

 ### Prerequisite